justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/code.md

 {% notification {
   type: "warning",
-  message: "Whilst this package can be used for web applications, we strongly advise that you use a framework-specific implementation instead."
+  message: "Whilst the `pie-icons` package can be used for web applications, we strongly advise that you use one of our framework-specific implementations instead."
 } %}

 ### Usage - Client-side Javascript